 Dr. Dean Wyatt was a Public Health Veterinarian (PHV) for the USDA Food Safety Inspection Service (FSIS).
 Dr. Wyatt discovered gruesome and distasteful violations of the humane handling regulations – not at just one plant, but two.
 Each time, Dr. Wyatt voiced concerns to his supervisors.
 However, as Wyatt’s experiences clearly illustrate, FSIS officials continually chose to ignore shocking reports of inhumane treatment and safety violations.
 Instead, FSIS reprimanded him on several occasions for trying to hold the incompliant plants accountable, and subjected him to a slew of blatant retaliatory actions.

 Dr. Wyatt was ultimately vindicated.
-With GAP’s help, he appeared before a House of Representatives Committee, providing powerful testimony about a broken system of food safety enforcement.
+With Government Accountability Project’s help, he appeared before a House of Representatives Committee, providing powerful testimony about a broken system of food safety enforcement.

 For nearly two decades, Dr. Wyatt served in the federal government as a PHV with FSIS, the primary government department charged with monitoring the inner workings of meat processing plants, and guarding against any threats to public safety or inhumane animal treatment.
 Before raising concerns, Wyatt was repeatedly lauded for his work performance from both inside and outside the agency, and received numerous performance awards and veterinary honors over the past decade.